• Skip to primary navigation

 Author: Barbara Curry

 This mouth-watering apple and sweet potato casserole is a twist on a classic side dish made even easier with the use of canned sweet potatoes.
 With its crunchy pecan and breadcrumb topping, everyone will be scooping up seconds.
-Unlike some sweet potato casseroles, this one isn’t overly sweet, so it’s great for a holiday side dish or even just for a family dinner.
+Unlike some sweet potato casseroles, this one isn’t overly sweet, so it’s great for a holiday side dish and is easy enough to make for a family dinner.

 Print Pin